WORD (AM)

-WORD (950 kHz), known on-air as "The Fan Upstate", is a sports-formatted AM radio station in the Greenville-Spartanburg area of Upstate South Carolina.
+WORD (950 kHz), known on-air as "Upstate Red", is a conservative talk-formatted AM radio station in the Greenville-Spartanburg area of Upstate South Carolina.
 The Audacy, Inc. outlet is licensed by the Federal Communications Commission (FCC) to Spartanburg, South Carolina, and broadcasts with a power of 5,000 watts during the day and 65 watts at night using a non-directional antenna.
-The programming on WORD is simultaneously broadcast on WYRD 1330 AM Greenville,W249DL 97.7 MHz, Greenville and W246CV 97.1 MHz, Spartanburg.
-"The Fan Upstate" format can also be heard on WFBC-HD3, Greenville.
+The "Upstate Red" format can also be heard on the second HD Radio channel of WYRD-FM.
 WORD's transmitter is located on the aptly named Broadcast Drive in Spartanburg, while its studios are in Greenville.

 History

 WORD signed on September 1, 1940, at 910 AM as Spartanburg's second radio station. under the ownership of Spartanburg Advertising Company which also owned WSPA, a station that was established a decade previous.
 WORD utilized studio and tower space from WSPA.

 In 1944 the FCC ordered the WSPA-WORD combo to be broken up due to ownership regulations which prohibited an owner from having more than one AM station per market.
 This was completed on March 17, 1947, when WORD was sold to Spartan Radiocasting.
 Sister FM station WDXY (100.5 FM) signed on the air April 14, 1948, but would sign off the air by the end of the 1950s.

-In 1952, a dispute erupted between both Spartan Radiocasting and Liberty Life over a proposed allocation for VHF TV channel 7 in Spartanburg.
-It was settled in 1958 when Spartan Radiocasting bought back WSPA-AM and FM from Liberty Life Insurance and spinning off WORD and WDXY to different ownership.
+In 1952, a dispute erupted between both Spartan Radiocasting and Liberty Life over a proposed allocation for television channel 7 in Spartanburg.
+It was settled in 1958 when Spartan Radiocasting bought back WSPA and WSPA-FM from Liberty Life Insurance and spinning off WORD and WDXY to different ownership.

 WORD was well known as Spartanburg's Top 40 powerhouse in the 1960s and 1970s under the name "Big Word".
 Some of the South's heavy weights worked there during the 1970s that included Russ Spooner, Bob Canada, Kemosabi Joe Johnson, Fred Hardy and Robert W. Morgan (not the same Morgan that worked at KHJ) though.
 The Inimitable MojoMan (Sid D. Grubbs) also worked there in the 1970s.
 By the 1980s, WORD faced declining audience shares from FM competitors WANS and WFBC-FM, and switched to various formats before going dark in 1989.
-In October 1990, WORD signed back on as a simulcast of WFBC from Greenville as both stations switched to News/Talk with WFBC becoming WYRD in the mid-90s.
+In October 1990, WORD signed back on as a simulcast of WFBC from Greenville as both stations switched to news/talk; in 1997, WFBC became WYRD.